 Interpreting is all about concluding whether your measurements are good, bad, or in between and, as you will see shortly, tenure data moves in ways that may, at first, surprise you.
 Don’t skip this step though because, without it, your retention strategy may not be fact-based and may, therefore, be less likely to work.

 ‘Good’, ‘bad’, and ‘in between’ are comparative statements so you need something to compare your results against.
-Because ‘coming back for another year’ is a strategically important client behavior, the asset management Behavioral Benchmark was purpose-built to serve this need.
+Because ‘coming back for another year’ is a strategically important client behavior, the asset management Client Behavior Benchmark was purpose-built to serve this need.

 Using the benchmark’s data, start by considering your baseline and how it compares to the industry average for your client segment in the regional market that interests you.